Chase Tower (Dallas)

-Chase Tower is a 225 m, 55-story postmodern skyscraper at 2200 Ross Avenue in the City Center District of downtown Dallas, Texas.
+Dallas Arts Tower (formerly Chase Tower) is a 225 m, 55-story postmodern skyscraper at 2200 Ross Avenue in the City Center District of downtown Dallas, Texas.
 Although it is the fourth tallest skyscraper in the city, if one were to exclude antennas and spires, it would be the third.
-It is also the 12th tallest building in Texas.
+It is also the 13th tallest building in Texas.
 The building was designed by Skidmore, Owings & Merrill and was completed in 1987.
 The building also formerly housed the Dallas Petroleum Club, a business and social club located on the 39th and 40th floors.

 This building is known for its unique architecture which includes a curved glass top and a 6-story hole in the center of the building near the top and is nicknamed the "Keyhole Building" by some people.

-The Jack Mitchell, Inc., Edsel automobile dealership was located on this building's site in 1957.